AI for UX Research Course

 You will learn to:

-• Structure research designs so AI-supported analysis becomes faster, cleaner, and more reliable.
+• Structure your research workflow so AI-supported analysis becomes faster, cleaner, and more reliable.

 • Apply rapid coding techniques such as template, provisional, and matrix analysis with or without AI.